Allen-Bartley/personal-portfolio/README.md

 - Home lab enthusiast with virtualization, VPN, and AI deployment setups
 - Currently pursuing a dual-degree BS/MS in IT through WGU's accelerated program
 - Passionate about tech education, infrastructure documentation, and storytelling

 ---

+## 🧭 Building From the Ground Up: My Journey Into IT

+> *This section outlines how I transformed real-life obstacles into a powerful home lab portfolio.*

+You'll find that this portfolio is more than just a list of projects—it's the result of a decade-long commitment to building and documenting enterprise-level skills in an environment with limited local tech opportunities.
+Living in Boone County, West Virginia, meant that to pursue my passion for technology, I had to create my own experience.
+This portfolio is the story of that journey.

+### Turning Problems into Projects

+Nearly every project documented here began as a solution to a real-world problem faced by me or my family.
+My home lab was not just for abstract learning; it was our production environment.

+- **When my mother wanted to watch decades-old family videos**, it led to the [Analog Revival Hub](https://github.com/Allen-Bartley/analog-revival-hub), a project focused on empathy and user comfort through VHS to Roku streaming workflows.
+- **When Wi-Fi dead zones plagued our family's inherited property**, it resulted in the [Residential Network Architecture](https://github.com/Allen-Bartley/residential-network-architecture) project, a complete overhaul to ensure reliable connectivity for work and daily life.
+- **When a family laptop was crippled by system corruption**, I engineered the [Windows Corruption Recovery](https://github.com/Allen-Bartley/windows-corruption-recovery) workflow to perform a full repair while preserving all their precious data.

+This philosophy of practical, user-centric problem-solving is the foundation of all my work.

+### Dedication, Readiness, and the Road to Remote

+For over a decade, my professional life involved a daily commute of up to 1.5 hours to the Charleston area for the best available on-site tech roles.
+For just as long, my ability to pursue remote work was limited by a bonded DSL connection with upload speeds of just 1Mbps.

+This environment shaped my approach: I had to be self-reliant, which is why these projects are solo endeavors.
+I had to be dedicated, and I had to find a way to keep growing.
+Now, with the recent arrival of gigabit fiber to my home, those constraints are gone.

+I am actively seeking a fully remote role where I can bring this passion, resilience, and proven history of problem-solving to a collaborative team.
+With gigabit access and deep hands-on experience, I'm now ready to contribute to a fully remote technical team solving enterprise-scale challenges.

+> *"Adapt what is useful, reject what is useless, and add what is specifically your own."*

+---